 My supervisees often bring a question to supervision about being stuck with the EMDR Processing.
 It can feel difficult to recognise; but to use the train metaphor, it feels like the train is not moving or it’s slowly chugging along, losing it’s energy and momentum.
 This can happen a lot in sessions and there are many things you can do to help.

 You might feel like the processing is going nowhere.
 That you just keep going round and round in circles, and you are not seeing any progress with the client.
+Read on to find out more about blocked processing in EMDR.

 In part 1 of this blog series (https://theemdrsupervisor.com/the-most-frequently-asked-emdr-supervision-questions-part-1/) I talked about choosing the clients and memories to start our EMDR journey with.
 If we start off with clients who do not have too many other complex issues we can really develop our skills in these unblocking techniques so we don’t make the mistake I made and forget to use the simple unblocking techniques!

 We often talk about how we get into bad habits once we have mastered a new skill (take passing our driving test as an example!!) and this rings true when I think about my EMDR journey.
 It really strikes me how much I had forgotten the basic unblocking strategies.
 In 2018, I decided to train to be a facilitator on the EMDR training courses.
 I got to be retrained in EMDR by listening to the training all over again and I have loved this journey.
-I was shocked that I had almost forgotten the first strategies to try when we are stuck with processing!
+It was shocking that I had almost forgotten the first strategies to try when we are stuck with processing!
 I know I am the type of person that continues learning and the more complex interventions I have learnt had seemingly taken away my standard skills.
 HONESTLY, KEEP THINGS SIMPLE GUYS, THERE’S NO NEED TO OVERCOMPLICATE THINGS!!

 So one of the first unblocking strategies that we talk about is CHANGING THE DIRECTION OF THE BILATERAL STIMULATION so if you’re doing horizontal eye movements make them diagonal.
 Speed up the eye movements.
 CHANGE THE MODE OF THE BILATERAL STIMULATION, switch from eye movements to tapping.